Armourcape/Churn-analysis-and-prediction/README.md

 This project is licensed under the MIT License.

 ## Contact Information
-For questions or feedback, please contact [Your Name] at [Your Email].
+For questions or feedback, please contact me, Veekshith Rao at pveekshithrao@gmail.com.

-## Acknowledgements
-- Special thanks to [Mentor/Contributor Name] for their guidance and support.